Flexible Spaces for Modern Families: Make the Most of Your Dining RoomOctober 31, 2013

 For teens, life revolves around their friends.
 Once again, the dining room provides the perfect space to transform into a teen hangout.
 Toss in a comfy couch and television set and teens will be able to play video games, watch movies or gossip with girlfriends without monopolizing the living room.
 You can also put in a small fridge for snacks and drinks.

 No matter what stage your family is in, a dining room easily transforms into the space you need.
 Perhaps the memories you make in the dining room won’t be of carving a turkey or lingering over meals.
-Instead, they might be of learning, laughing and learning.
+Instead, they might be about learning, laughing and learning.
 Whatever you use it for, the dining room still has a place in the modern home.